sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

 - Task 1: How to grow adoption?
 How to communicate about GHAS internally?
 - Task 2: View the security overview dashboard and reports
-- Task 3: Review webhooks and how they can be used to push events to an outside reporting tool, like a SIEM
+- Task 3: Review Webhooks and how they can be used to push events to an outside reporting tool, like a SIEM
 - Task 4: Talk about repository rulesets and how they can be used at scale

 ## Estimated timing: 60 minutes